A 50-year-old hairdresser attends her GP practice complaining of worsening tiredness. Work through the case to reach a diagnosis.

 Features of the accelerated phase involve:

-- ↑ Blasts in the bone marrow & periphery
+↑ Blasts in the bone marrow and peripheral blood

-- ↑ Basophils and Eosinophils in the bone marrow and periphery
+↑ Basophils and eosinophils in the bone marrow and peripheral blood

 Cytogenetic testing of bone marrow aspirate for the Philadelphia chromosome.